decoejz/sign_scheme/README.md

 ## Getting Started

-After installing all the [requirement packages](#requirements) you can start building the project.
+After installing all the [required packages](#requirements) you can start building the project.
 For that you can simple run the `compile.sh` shell script which will create the folder `build` and run the `cmake` command inside it.
 It will also create the `install` folder where the archive file (.a) can be found in the `install/lib`.
 This folder will also have a `include` folder with all headers inside it.

 After compiling the lib it will be ready to be used and can normally be imported in other projects.